ricardojoserf/NativeBypassCredGuard/README.md

 # NativeBypassCredGuard

-Bypass Credential Guard using only NTAPIs by patching the *g_IsCredGuardEnabled* and *g_fParameter_UseLogonCredential* values in wdigest.dll.
+NativeBypassCredGuard is a tool designed to bypass Credential Guard by patching wdigest.dll using only NTAPI functions (from ntdll.dll).

-It searches the pattern "39 ?? ?? ?? ??
+It locates the pattern "39 ?? ?? ?? ??
 00 8b ?? ?? ?? ??
-00" in the wdigest.dll library (as explained in [itm4n's blog post from 2022](https://itm4n.github.io/credential-guard-bypass/), this works for all recent Windows versions), calculates the address in memory and patches the variables (*g_IsCredGuardEnabled* is set to 0 and *g_fParameter_UseLogonCredential* is set to 1)
+00" in the wdigest.dll file on disk (as described in [itm4n's blog post](https://itm4n.github.io/credential-guard-bypass/)), calculates the necessary memory addresses, and patches the variables *g_IsCredGuardEnabled* and *g_fParameter_UseLogonCredential* within wdigest.dll.

-The NTAPIs needed for this are:
+Using only NTAPI functions it is possible to remap the ntdll.dll library to bypass user-mode hooks and security mechanisms, which is an optional feature of the tool.
+If used, the clean ntdll.dll is obtained from a process created in debug mode.

+The NTAPI functions needed are depicted in the diagram below:

 ![poc](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/nativebypasscredguard/esquema.png)